How It Works¶

 Codex exec Isolation¶

 The Stop hook calls codex exec for LLM summarization.
-To prevent hook recursion (the summarization call triggering another Stop hook), it uses an isolated CODEX_HOME:
+To prevent hook recursion (the summarization call triggering another Stop hook), it disables hooks in the child process:

 codex exec --ephemeral --skip-git-repo-check -s read-only \